smartinsantos/conTracktor/README.md

         address:
       }

-    POST - / - Sends Propertie info as JSON object; Creates the propertie in the DB, and returns it
+    POST - / - Sends worker info as JSON object; Creates the propertie in the DB, and returns it

        {
         id: